neetmadann/neetmadann.github.io/README.md

 # 🎀 neetmadann.github.io 🎀

-> 🌸 *“Not a Business Intelligence Analyst.
-Not a Data Scientist.
+> 🌸 *“Not Only a Business Intelligence Dev.
+Not Only a Data Scientist, But I bring a whole personality of Beautiful Data Designs
 But a Visual Designer of Data — all things analytical *and* beautiful!”* 🎨✨

 Welcome to my redirect hub to all things [**Observable HQ**](https://observablehq.com/@neetmadan)! 🚀